-Community care facilities are defined as any facility, place, or building that is maintained and operated to provide nonmedical residential care, day treatment, adult daycare, or foster family agency services for children, adults, or children and adults, including, but not limited to, the physically handicapped, mentally impaired, incompetent persons, and abused or neglected children, and includes residential facilities, adult day programs, therapeutic day service facilities, foster family agencies, foster family homes, small family homes, social rehabilitation facilities, and community treatment facilities.
+Community care facilities are defined as any facility, place, or building that is maintained and operated to provide nonmedical residential care, day treatment, adult daycare, or foster family agency services for children, adults, or children and adults, including, but not limited to, people with physical disabilities, mentally impaired, incompetent persons, and abused or neglected children, and includes residential facilities, adult day programs, therapeutic day service facilities, foster family agencies, foster family homes, small family homes, social rehabilitation facilities, and community treatment facilities.

-The City permits community care and childcare facilities with six or fewer persons by right in agricultural, single-family residential, and multifamily residential zones and the uses are permitted as standard residential uses in all residential zones.
-Community care and childcare facilities with seven to 15 persons are permitted with a Conditional Use Permit in agricultural, single-family residential, and multifamily residential zones.
-As further detailed in the Permitting Processes and Fees section of this appendix, a project requiring a CUP takes about 2 to 4 months in processing time, adding between 2 to 4 weeks to the permitting process as compared to projects that do not require a CUP.
+The City permits community care and childcare facilities with six or fewer persons by right in agricultural, single-family residential, and multifamily residential zones, and the uses are permitted as standard residential uses in all residential zones.
+Community care and childcare facilities with seven to 15 persons are permitted with a CUP in agricultural, single-family residential, and multifamily residential zones.
+As further detailed in the Permitting Processes and Fees section, below, a project requiring a CUP takes about 2 to 4 months in processing time, adding between 2 to 4 weeks to the permitting process compared to projects that do not require a CUP.

-The Planning Commission may approve a Conditional Use Permit.
-But first a determination must be made that approval of the permit meets the required findings.
-The findings for a CUP are outlined below and are also detailed in the Permitting Processes and Fees section of this document.
+The Planning Commission may approve a CUP, but first a determination must be made that approval of the CUP meets the required findings.
+The findings for a CUP are outlined below and are also detailed in the Permitting Processes and Fees section of this document, below.

-- The proposed use is allowed within the District with approval of a CUP and complies with all other applicable requirements as follows; - The proposed use is consistent with the General Plan. - The design, location, size and operating characteristics are compatible with existing and future land uses, building and structures in the vicinity and the proposed use will not jeopardize, adversely affect, endanger or otherwise constitute a menace to the public health, safety or general welfare or be materially detrimental to the property of other persons located in the vicinity. - The site is adequate in size and shape to accommodate the yards, walls, fences, parking and loading facilities, landscaping and other development features prescribed in this chapter, or as required as a condition in order to integrate the use with the uses in the neighborhood; and - The site is served by highways and streets adequate to carry the kind and quantity of traffic such use would generate.
+- The proposed use is allowed within the district with approval of a CUP and complies with all other applicable requirements, as follows: - o The proposed use is consistent with the General Plan. - The design, location, size, and operating characteristics are compatible with existing and future land uses and buildings and structures in the vicinity, and the proposed use will not jeopardize, adversely affect, endanger, or otherwise constitute a menace to the public health, safety, or general welfare or be materially detrimental to the property of other persons located in the vicinity. - o The site is adequate in size and shape to accommodate the yards, walls, fences, parking and loading facilities, landscaping, and other development features prescribed in this chapter, or as required as a condition in order to integrate the use with the uses in the neighborhood. - o The site is served by highways and streets adequate to carry the kind and quantity of traffic such use would generate.

 Requirements for discretionary permits may pose constraints to development.
-For example, Residential Care Facilities provide in-house treatment or rehabilitation programs on a 24hour basis.
+For example, Residential Care Facilities provide in-house treatment or rehabilitation programs on a 24-hour basis.
 These include drug and alcohol rehabilitation and recovery facilities.
 These facilities require a CUP in residential zones, as they are often a source of fear and concern for community members.
 The Planning Commission will only deny a CUP if the required findings cannot be met.
-Program 13 of the Housing Element includes an objective to amend the zoning code to permit large Residential Care Facilities in commercial and mixed-use zones.
+Program 13 of the Housing Element includes an objective to amend the Zoning Code to permit large Residential Care Facilities in commercial and mixed-use zones without discretion.